Kozea/WeasyPrint/docs/hacking.rst

 The final result of the :func:`~weasyprint.css.get_all_computed_styles` function is a big dict where keys are ``(element, pseudo_element_type)`` tuples, and keys are style dict objects.
 Elements are ElementTree elements, while the type of pseudo-element is a string for eg. ``::first-line`` selectors, or :obj:`None` for “normal” elements.
-Style dict objects are dicts with attribute read-only access mapping property names to the computed values.
+Style dict objects are dicts mapping property names to the computed values.
 (The return value is not the dict itself, but a convenience :func:`style_for` function for accessing it.)